lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 ---
 ## FAQs and Issues

+#### 5G Issues
+5G is mostly rolling out in an incremental (NSA - Non stand alone) approach utilizing the existing 4G networks.
+In this hybrid approach the devices have dual connectivity to both 4G and 5G networks.
+4G is primary and 5G is secondary network.
+When secondary is in range device is connected to both 4G and 5G simultaneously.
+However since this is rolling out stage number of 5G cells will be limited.
+So 5G connectivity may not be there all the time even though your network is NSA.
+This app will report 5G only if 5G cells are in range.
+This will most probably be at variance with device status bar which will report 5G if NSA is detected.
+Please help to improve app by giving feedback on this issue.

 #### Purchase Issues
 The most common issue few users face is when purchase is charged/completed but premium features are not unlocked.
 This is mainly because app depends upon play store app to refresh purchases which sometimes gets delayed.